Liang-Qiu/personal-website/_posts/2017-11-18-paper-summary.md

 ### Key idea
 **Word Embeddings**
 The embedding matrix can be initialized with pretrained values on an external dataset (GloVe, word2vec) or initialized from random values.
 This paper found these two mothods led to the same results on the ATIS dataset.
+But if we try to do transfering training which means our testing data is from a different dataset as training data, I think we do need pretrained word embedding values for initialization and only train the most K frequent words in our training dataset.

 **Context Word Window**
 This paper used a context word window as the input for the RNNs.